KoalbyMQP/RaspberryPi-Code_24-25/README.md

 ## Branches (Update as new branches are made)
 ### main
 Ready to deploy for good production codebase on Ava's Raspberry Pi

+## Past Branches: All previous branches a team member worked on has been combined into main.
+For clarification on any specific code:
+1. On the right hand side of the repository click Activity
+2. Click All Activity and change to Branch Deletions
+3. All outdated, previous branches will appear and are named according to what concept/test was focused on in the code.
+To properly view, click the three dots on the right side of the branch name to restore branch.